 Another one of the factors that you’re likely to come across when you’re searching through pet insurance plans is the annual limit that your coverage includes.
 Sometimes this is a fixed limit and other times it’s offered in tiers all the way up to unlimited.
 Different pet insurance companies are going to have different structures.
 That said, it makes sense that the higher the amount of reimbursement coverage that an insurance policy offers, the higher the cost of pet insurance will be.

-Last but certainly not least, the extent of the coverage that you select is one of the factors that will affect your monthly insurance bill.
-Most pet insurance policies are intended to cover the unexpected event’s in your pup’s life, however you will probably find that some insurance providers give you the option for additional coverages like health and wellness, proactive treatments, and more.
+Last but certainly not least, the extent of the coverage that you select is one of the factors that will affect your monthly insurance bill—this is how pet insurance works.
+Most pet insurance policies are intended to cover the unexpected events in your pup’s life, however you will probably find that some insurance providers give you the option for additional coverages like health and wellness, proactive treatments, and more.
 These types of additional coverages are almost certainly going to lead to higher insurance costs, because they are going to be covering more of the veterinary bills incurred over the course of your pup’s life.